Guilford students meet technical glitch during first day of online classes

 The N.C.
 Department of Instruction shared in an email sent at 11:23 a.m. that the service was now working after a glitch was fixed.

-In it's statement, Identity Automation said it was still looking for the root of the problem, while marshaling resources to help prevent additional issues.
+In its statement, Identity Automation said it was still looking for the root of the problem, while marshaling resources to help prevent additional issues.

 Nora Carr, the chief of staff with Guilford County Schools, said in an email that the the portal was "slowly coming back alive" Monday morning.